 The following examples explain how and when we may have to disclose information, both with and without your permission.

-- We can always share information with other people/agencies if we have your informed consent to do so, for example with the Criminal Injuries Compensation Authority to progress a claim you’re making.
+- We can always share information with other people/agencies if we have your informed consent to do so.

 - If you give us reason to believe that you or someone else is at risk of significant harm, we may need to inform another agency such as social services or the police.
 Unless that risk is imminent we will discuss the situation with you before disclosing anything.